-A reconciliation of the beginning and ending amounts of unrecognized tax benefits for the years ended December 31, 2020 and 2019 resulting primarily from research and development tax credits claimed on the Company's annual tax returns were as follows (in thousands):
+A reconciliation of the beginning and ending amounts of unrecognized tax benefits for the years ended December 31, 2021 and 2020 resulting primarily from research and development tax credits claimed for both US and foreign operations on the Company's annual tax returns were as follows (in thousands):

-December 31, 2020 2019 Balance at beginning of year \$ 1,747 \$ 1,281 Additions on tax positions related to prior years - Additions on tax positions related to current year 544 466 Balance at end of year \$ 2,291 \$ 1,747
+December 31, 2021 2020 Balance at beginning of year \$ 2,291 \$ 1,747 Additions on tax positions related to prior years 807 - Additions on tax positions related to current year 1,336 544 Balance at end of year \$ 4,434 \$ 2,291

 The Company does not expect that its uncertain tax positions will materially change in the next 12 months.
 The reversal of uncertain tax benefits would not impact the Company's effective tax rate as the Company continues to maintain a full valuation allowance against its deferred tax assets.
 In accordance with ASC 740, the Company would classify interest and penalties related to uncertain tax positions in income tax expense, if applicable.
-There was no interest expense or penalties related to unrecognized tax benefits through December 31, 2020.
+There was no interest expense or penalties related to unrecognized tax benefits through December 31, 2021.